kevintwery/kevintwery.github.io/README.txt

+Sorry about the excess of commit messages. my intellij lisense expired so I am using sublime

+Assignment:

-//*   We sell three products, {Apples, Bananas, Carrots}, and we have one farm that can produce any amount of the products at the given prices:
+We sell three products, {Apples, Bananas, Carrots}, and we have one farm that can produce any amount of the products at the given prices:

 Apples                  $2.00 ea